Language selection

 Research and Monitoring

-Decades of scientific activity in the Gully were instrumental in its designation as a marine protected area (MPA).
+Decades of scientific activity in the Gully were foundational in its designation as an MPA.
 These activities continue in the MPA and they play a critical role in its management.
-Research increases our understanding of the physical, chemical and biological processes important for the Gully ecosystem.
+Research increases our understanding of the physical, chemical and biological processes important for the Gully MPA.
 Research also contributes to our knowledge of the human history and socio-economic importance of the MPA.
-Monitoring is conducted to provide managers with accurate and timely information on the state of the ecosystem and related threats.
+Monitoring is conducted to provide managers with accurate and timely information on the state of the ecosystem and related threats which can trigger management changes.

 Foundation Science

-When the Gully was being assessed as an MPA candidate, Fisheries and Oceans Canada (DFO) coordinated a compilation of existing knowledge.
-The resulting Science Review was published as a Research Document and summarized with a Habitat Status Report in 1998.
+When the Gully was being assessed as an MPA candidate, DFO coordinated a compilation of existing knowledge.
+The resulting Science Review was published as a Research Document and summarized in a Habitat Status Report, both in 1998.
 Some information gaps were filled by research projects conducted at the Bedford Institute of Oceanography between 1999 and 2001.
 These and other ongoing studies confirmed the Gully’s significance as a diverse and highly productive ecosystem with a remarkable variety of habitats for fish, mammals, seabirds and bottom dwellers.
 The Gully Ecosystem report captured the state of knowledge in 2002 and made the case for special protection under Canada’s Oceans Act.

 Seabed Mapping

-The Canadian Hydrographic Service and the Geological Survey of Canada undertook multibeam surveys in the Gully between 1996 and 2006.
-Depth measurements are now available for about 90% of the MPA.
-Geologists used additional data sources to interpret and classify seabed characteristics.
-Three map sheets were produced: one each for topography, surficial geology and slope.
-All are available for online viewing and download.
-These maps reveal the true size and shape of the canyon.
-They also depict structural seabed features and the composition of the seafloor.
-For additional information on Gully maps and their applications, see a brief habitat mapping profile published in Marine Ecosystems and Management.
+The Canadian Hydrographic Service and the Geological Survey of Canada completed multibeam surveys in the Gully between 1996 and 2006.
+Recent surveys were completed in 2023.
+In total, depth measurements have been collected for about 90% of the MPA.
+Three map sheets were produced to reveal the true size as well as the shape of the canyon and are available for download.
+For additional information on Gully maps and their applications, see a brief habitat mapping profile.

 Oceanography

-Scientists at the Bedford Institute of Oceanography have been studying the physical, chemical and biological properties of seawater in the Gully for decades.
-Much has been learned about circulation patterns, chemistry, nutrients, microbes and plankton.
-Water characteristics are now sampled twice a year in the Spring and Fall at fixed stations in the MPA during the Atlantic Zone Monitoring Program.
-In addition to these ship-based measurements, water column data for temperature, salinity and current were collected by sensors deployed in the Gully for 15 months during 2006-7.
+Scientists at the Bedford Institute of Oceanography have studied the properties of seawater in the Gully for decades.
+A lot has been learned about circulation patterns, chemistry, nutrients, microbes and plankton.
+Water properties are now sampled twice a year in the spring and fall at fixed stations in the MPA during the Atlantic Zone Monitoring Program.
+In addition to these ship-based measurements, water column data for temperature, salinity and current were collected by using a water sampling device.
+This baseline data could be used to show trends and changing conditions over time and may be useful when considering effects of climate change.

 Benthic Research

 Marine scientists started documenting seabed organisms in the Gully as early as the 1880s when deep-water coral catches were common in the offshore fishery.
-Contemporary benthic ecologists study seabed communities using cameras and sampling instruments lowered from ships.
-Researchers employ systems like CAMPOD and VIDEOGRAB to study the floor of the Gully.
+Contemporary Benthic ecologists study seabed communities using underwater cameras, seabed sediment grabs, acoustic receivers, specimen sampling and water characteristics, including temperature and salinity.
+Research is carried out by various groups including DFO, universities, the National Oceanic and Atmospheric Administration and more.
 Access to sophisticated underwater vehicles like ROPOS (Remotely Operated Platform for Ocean Sciences) has extended optical surveys and specimen sampling to canyon depths reaching 2.5 kilometres.
-A 2007 video collection of Deep Sea Discoveries includes bottom footage recorded in the Gully.
 The MPA also features in Oasis of the Deep: Cold Water Corals of Atlantic Canada.

 Okeanos Explorer ROV